 s2.xml, increase the number of threads if possible, and then click "Run" to start the SNAPP analysis.

-If you run the activity on your own Linux machine or on the Amazon instance through Guacamole, again navigate to the directory in which
+If you run the activity on your own Linux machine or on the Amazon instance through Guacamole, use again a terminal.
+And navigate to the directory in which

 s2.xmlis placed with

 s2.starting.tre: "(astbur:7,(neobri:3,neochi:3,neocra:3,neogra:3,neohel:3,neomar:3,neooli:3,neopul:3,neosav:3,neowal:3):4);".
 If you're curious to see how the starting tree looks like, you could open it in FigTree.
 Use

 snapp_prep.rbonce again to write the SNAPP XML file, this time providing the starting tree file with the option "-s":